zzzprojects/docs/learnentityframeworkcore.com/faq/index/which-version-of-ef-core-is-compatible-with-which-version-of-net.md

 NOTE: Only EF Core 3.1 still supports the .NET Framework

-We do not recommand to use any version below EF Core 3.1
+We do not recommend using any version below EF Core 3.1